Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 2.3.2.
 Additional configuration for the XP610 module

-Then, in SDOs enable the option "Create all SDOs".
+Next, under SDOs, enable the option "Create all SDOs".

 2.4.
-Inserting the Function Blocks
+Adding Function Blocks

 Note: The contact that comes with the block will not be used, so it can be deleted.

 2.6.
-Function Block Operation Modes
+Function Block Operating Modes

 In XP600_FB we will use “Mode 3”, responsible for the 4 to 20mA scale.